The current Chairman and Deputy Chair are Helen Silver, and Andrea Denholm. The Board meets quarterly.

 Appointed 11.06.2023 for three years

 Michelle is a Korean Australian actor and writer.
 Since graduating from WAAPA she has worked extensively in Theatre, TV & Film.
 She has performed with numerous companies including Sydney Theatre Company and Melbourne Theatre Company.
 Michelle is also known for her TV work, including being a presenter on Play School.
-Her performance in The Newsreader earned her an AACTA nomination.
+Her performance in The Newsreader earned a Silver Logie nomination & two AACTA nominations.
 She has received nominations at the Sydney Theatre Awards and was the recipient of the Mike Walsh Fellowship.
 Michelle was awarded Equity Awards for her ensemble work in Utopia and The Newsreader.
-As a writer she has worked for ABC Kids and ABC ME.
-Her play Where We Love is Home was selected for Sydney Theatre Company's Rough Draft program.
-She is currently a resident at Griffin Theatre Studio.
-Michelle is a Commonwealth representative on the Board.
+As a writer, she has worked for ABC Kids and ABC ME.
+Her play Where We Love is Home was shortlisted for the prestigious Patrick White Award at Sydney Theatre Company.
+Michelle is a Commonwealth Government appointment to the Board.

 Sally Scales